Last updated on April 25th, 2020 at 06:50 pm

 First, mix the dry ingredients in a large bag or container.
 Next, add in the water.
 Allow the mixture to soak for at least 30-45 minutes.
 Now you can add it to the horse’s normal feed or give it to them as a treat separately throughout the day.
 If you are giving electrolytes often through the day, your horse could develop ulcers in it’s mouth.
 In order to help prevent this, add 1 tablespoon of corn oil into the electrolyte mixture.

 Electrolytes are not just for hot weather.
 During the cold months, when horses are only fed hay and not pasture, the horse is consuming less water.
 This is also true if their water is not provided in heated buckets or insulated containers during colder temps.
+Though, you could always use a stock tank heater.
 Horses generally prefer to drink water when it is between 45 and 65 degrees.
 Too hot or too cold, and the horse will likely drink much less.
 The risk or dehydration and impaction colic is greatly increased during cold months when hay feeding only.
 When you supplement their feed with 2-4 ounces of electrolytes each day, the risk of impaction is much less.

 Ensuring that your horse stays hydrated year round is critical for optimum health and performance.
 Using the best electrolytes for horses supplements is an easy way to ensure that your horse is drinking enough and getting adequate essential minerals.
 You could also follow our electrolytes for horses homemade recipe and make your own.

 Last update on 2020-05-26 / Affiliate links / Images from Amazon Product Advertising API